 The use of agreed set of data for councils will also contribute to larger initiatives, such as the National Local Government Cultural Forum’s representation of local government’s cultural development work nationally.

 The National Local Government Cultural Forum (aka Cultural Forum) has worked to develop a dataset of inputs, outputs and outcomes to provide what has been missing from national reporting on cultural development in Australia across arts, libraries and heritage.

 - inputs (resources): what is invested in infrastructure, staffing, grants, etc.,

 - outputs (what happens with those resources), how much of what kind of activity is generated, how many, of what type of people, participate.

-Another, larger task is establishing data about outcomes of this work, that is, what difference the work makes to those who participate and their communities.
-A schema of measurable outcomes of cultural engagement have been developed by CDN in collaboration with the federal Ministry for the Arts, the Australia Council for the Arts, various state agencies and arts organisations.
+Another task has been establishing data about outcomes of this work, that is, what difference the work makes to those who participate and their communities.
+A schema of measurable outcomes of cultural engagement have been developed by CDN in collaboration with the Commonwealth of Australia through the Department of Communications and the Arts, the Australia Council for the Arts, various state agencies and arts organisations.

 Victorian councils’ survey 2014-2015